Ryflin/automateJunitTestCases/README.md

 The generated contents are automatically added to the clipboard.

+This project is still in testing phase.
+There may be unexpected bugs that need fixed.

 # Formatting specifications
 The @Test is used to identify the start of the test function.